Evintkoo/Evintkoo/README.md

     Description : This is a door lock system project with mask detector and people counter as the parameter of the door status

+    Explanation :

+        Marcs-GUI-main : The main program with GUI

+        Marcs-main : Beta version (no GUI)

 **Author :
   Evintkoo ;